Donate part of your RRSP or RRIF

 Contact us for more information.

 Rose was a widow who had always appreciated wildlife, especially waterfowl.
-When her husband was still alive, they decided that whatever was left in their RRSPs, after they were both gone, would go to DUC.
-They named DUC as the beneficiary of the remaining assets of the last living spouse in their RRIF.
-When Rose passed away, there was approximately $250,000 left in assets gifted to DUC.
+When her husband was still alive, they decided that whatever was left in their RRSPs, after they were both gone, would go to us.
+They named us as the beneficiary of the remaining assets of the last living spouse in their RRIF.
+When Rose passed away, there was approximately $250,000 left in assets gifted to us.